aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-lz/_index.md

 title: How to compress tar.lz with Aspose.Zip for .NET
 linktitle: Compressing to TarLz
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to compress tar.lz files in .NET with Aspose.Zip and create tar.lz archive easily.
+description: Learn how to compress tar.lz files in .NET with Aspose.Zip – a step‑by‑step guide on how to compress tar.lz archives easily.
 weight: 13
 url: /net/archive-extraction-and-formats/compress-to-tar-lz/
-date: 2025-12-01
+date: 2026-02-02
 ---

 {{< blocks/products/pf/main-wrap-class >}}